 Virginia Debate Academy’s teaching team is composed of 7x Virginia State Champions that are dedicated to creating similar success for their students.
 Our instructors have success on the local, state, and national circuit in their respective debating and coaching careers.
-Current and former VDA teachers hold degrees from or are studying fields pertinent to competitive debate at top colleges such as Duke University, University of Virginia, and William & Mary.
+Current and former VDA teachers hold degrees from or are studying fields pertinent to competitive debate at top Virginia colleges, such as the University of Virginia and William & Mary.
 Our unique curriculum was developed by coaches who have experience or are career professionals at elite consulting firms and public policy firms.

 Since 2015, VDA has worked with a number of middle schools—including Rachel Carson Middle School and Nysmith School for the Gifted—in the northern Virginia area.
 VDA instructors have worked closely with coaches, parents, and students to improve local debate programs, including establishing a program at Franklin Middle School.
 In addition to students attending our summer and winter camps and receiving private coaching, we have conducted mock tournaments, team coaching, case review, and provided input on team selection.
 Our students have won the Middle School National Championship and gone on to captain their High School debate teams.
 VDA’s continued work in the region helps us prepare middle school students for their competitive team tryouts and circuit.

 VDA has conducted similar work with high schools in the state.
 Students from successful programs—Thomas Jefferson High School for Science and Technology, Oakton High School, Chantilly High School, Broad Run High School, Walt Whitman High School, and more—regularly attend or receive private coaching at VDA.
 Like our instructors, these students bring a breadth of experience on the local, state, and national circuit that improves the learning environment for the class.
 VDA has also taught coaches in the northern Virginia region, and our instructors have run debate teams at local schools.
 Such experience gives VDA faculty special insight into the competitive circuit on the local, state, and national circuit.

-VDA alumni have championed Varsity and Junior Varsity WACFL Metrofinals, the Virginia State Championship Tournament, the Middle School national championship, and reached outrounds at top national invitationals.
-Our students regularly gain leadership positions on their debate teams and some gain admission to top colleges such as Duke, Princeton, and Harvard.
+VDA alumni have championed Varsity and Junior Varsity WACFL Metrofinals, the Virginia State Championship tournament, the Middle School National championship, and reached outrounds at top national invitational tournaments